Published date: 25 March 2022

-Spring is here and the days are getting warmer.
+The days are getting colder and shorter.
 Time to change the settings of your heating schedule.

-One of the best things we can do to reduce our carbon footprint and our energy bills is to ensure we optimise the operation of our heating.
+One of the best things you can do to reduce your carbon footprint and energy bills is to optimise your heating system.

-Many of our buildings have a building management system that takes care of this but there are also timer clocks in use that need setting and adjusting manually.
+Many properties will have a building management system that takes care of this, but there are also timer clocks that need setting and adjusting manually.

-Our customers and colleagues on-site should check that the time is correct and that the times the heating is set to be on, reflects the operational hours of the site.
-Any prominent changes needing to be made should be referred to Facility Management colleagues who normally change time clocks and programmes.
+Customers and colleagues should check that the time is correct and reflects the operational hours of the site.
+Before making any major changes, reach out to our Facility Management colleagues who normally change time clocks and programmes.

-There are many makes of timers out there and they will either be mechanical or digital.
+There are many makes of timers out there, but they will either be mechanical or digital.

-The first and main step is to ensure that the time is correct.
+The first and most important step is to make sure that the time is correct.

 Look to pre-heat for half an hour before opening and stop the heating an hour before closing.

-If possible and appropriate, you should also make sure to set the heating to turn off for periods during the day.
+You should also set the heating to turn off for periods during the day when possible.

 Mechanical Timer